JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

 title: Predicting non-functional water pumps in Tanzania
 ---
 Data: From a competition for [drivendata.org](https://www.drivendata.org/competitions/7/)
-Techniques: Random forest, classification, PCA, imputation
+Techniques: Random forest, classification, imputation, PCA

 Using data on water pumps in communities across Tanzania, can we predict the pumps that are functional, need repairs, or don't work at all?
 The rich feature space is derived from a mix of continuous and categorical variables; examples include information about what kind of pump is operating, when it was installed, the manager, the region, etc.